vandetho/workflow-builder/README.md

 ## Technologies Used:
 * **Next.js**: The frontend of the platform is built using Next.js, a React framework that provides server-side rendering and other performance optimizations.
+* **React Flow**: The drag-and-drop interface is powered by React Flow, a library that provides a flexible and customizable flowchart component.
 * **Tailwind CSS**: The UI components are styled using Tailwind CSS, a utility-first CSS framework that allows for rapid UI development.
-* **React Flow**: The drag-and-drop interface is powered by React Flow, a library that provides a flexible and customizable flowchart component.
+* **Shadcn/ui**: The form builder is built using shadcn/ui,
+  a form builder library that provides a simple and intuitive interface for defining form fields and their types.
+* **supabase**: The platform uses Supabase, an open-source alternative to Firebase, for user authentication and real-time database functionality.

 ## Future Enhancements:
 * **User Authentication**: Implementing user authentication and user-specific workflows.